EWTN: Viewership

 EWTN is the largest religious media network in the world, and it says it has a reach of a quarter-billion people in 140 countries.
+EWTN had an annual revenue of $64,946,744 in 2019, and has received an 84.3 (out of 100) overall score and rating from Charity Navigator.

-"EWTN's U.S. cable audience swells during coverage of Easter Sunday Mass and other special events, but is relatively small on a day-to-day basis, reaching an average of 21,500 daily U.S. households in 2024.
+In 2025, Reuters noted that, "EWTN's U.S. cable audience swells during coverage of Easter Sunday Mass and other special events, but is relatively small on a day-to-day basis, reaching an average of 21,500 daily U.S. households in 2024.
 That's about the same as five years earlier, according to Comscore data.
 It draws additional viewers on its website, where visitors can stream content for free - roughly 174,000 average monthly unique viewers in 2024 - and reaches another 3.4 million subscribers and followers through its social media platforms".
 EWTN is also available on demand on streaming services Roku, Kindle, and Apple TV.
 EWTN's website is viewed three to four million times monthly, according to SimilarWeb.
 In 2025, after the death of Pope Francis, "Comscore said more than 40,000 U.S. households watched Francis' funeral on EWTN's cable channel, compared to more than 1 million on the ABC television network.
 An EWTN spokesperson said online streaming in English and Spanish combined had generated 30 million YouTube views since Francis' death."

-EWTN had an annual revenue of $64,946,744 in 2019, and has received an 84.3 (out of 100) overall score and rating from Charity Navigator.
+In 2026, EWTN reaches an estimated 425 million viewers in over 160 countries.